BloopVerified/TwitchPlays-GUI/README.md

 # Latest Feature
 #Control View On Minecraft
-#Screen Limit on First Screen(1920x1080) Note: Prevent the mouse and keyboard from trying or moving beyond the first screen on your PC
+#Screen Limit on First Screen(1920x1080) Note: Prevent the mouse and keyboard from typing or moving beyond the first screen on your PC
 #Colored prompts

 # Future Feature Coming Soon